 The HCFMO comprises three functions: Fire Code Compliance and Enforcement; Fire Prevention and Inspections; and Fire/Arson Investigations.
 As a division of the Hays County Office of Emergency Services, the HCFMO provides rapid response to requests for investigations, inspections, fire code compliance, and emergency management assistance.

-Outdoor Burning Permits
+Rules for Outdoor Burning (English)

 Download this helpful guide for using the new permit system!